mazar-farran/hdc_firmware/README.md

 ## Developing in the Dashcam Project

-### Updating the Capable Robot Camera Software
-1. Changes are pulled in from the Capable Robot repo, so changes in the camera software first need to be pushed to the camera repo GitHub.
-The change itself doesn't need to be in the main branch, it just needs a hash.

-2. The hash needs to be modified in the [camera-cpp.mk](./dashcam/package/camera-cpp/camera-cpp.mk) file and the [camera-zig.mk](./dashcam/package/camera-zig/camera-zig.mk) files.
-Since the camera SW has two different build systems in the same tree we build it as two separate projects but

-3. From the `output` directory, run `make`.

 ### Updating the RPi `config.txt` file.
 `config.txt` for each target is modified from the default.
 For example, you can find one target version [here](./dashcam/board/raspberrypi/config_cm4io.txt).
 If you modify that, then from